KEPCo History

 KEC Power and Energy Committee

-At its inception, KEPCo operated as a single entity with Kansas Electric Cooperatives, Inc. (KEC), the statewide rural electric cooperative association.
-In the early 1970s, KEC formed the Power and Energy Committee to find a solution to the power supply problems in the eastern two-thirds of rural Kansas.
-The committee concluded the most effective long-term solution was to form a G&T, which resulted in the creation of KEPCo.
-Charles Ross, who also served as KEC’s executive vice president, was selected as KEPCo’s first executive vice president.
-Howard L. Sell, manager of Radiant Electric Cooperative, Inc., was elected as KEPCo’s first board of trustees president.
+At its inception, KEPCo operated as a single entity with KEC, the statewide rural electric cooperative association.
+In 1973, KEC formed the Power and Energy Committee to identify long-term solutions to the growing power supply challenges in eastern Kansas.
+The committee concluded that the most effective approach was to create a statewide G&T cooperative.

-It was recognized from the beginning that KEC could not serve as both the power supply entity and the statewide association, so shortly after the formation of KEPCo, KEC’s Power and Energy Committee dissolved.
-In January 1978, KEPCo and KEC officially became separate, parallel corporations under common management, and in March 1980, KEPCo and KEC discontinued common management, with Ross remaining at the helm of KEPCo.
+Shortly after the formation of KEPCo, KEC’s Power and Energy Committee dissolved.
+In January 1978, KEPCo and KEC officially became separate, parallel corporations under common management, and in March 1980, KEPCo and KEC discontinued common management, with Ross remaining as KEPCo’s Executive Vice President.

 Early Power Supply